sarweshshah/youtube-snapshot/docs/README.md

 Capture and Save YouTube Moments with Ease

-This simple and lightweight extension adds a "Snapshot" button to the YouTube video player, allowing you to quickly capture and save any frame of a video as a PNG image.
+This simple and lightweight extension adds a "Snapshot" button to the YouTube video player, allowing you to quickly capture and save any frame of a video as a PNG image or record a GIF of your favorite moments.
 Perfect for grabbing those meme-worthy moments, saving reference images, or creating thumbnails for your own videos.

 ## Key Features

 - **One-Click Snapshots**: Easily capture screenshots with a single click.
+- **GIF Recording**: Record short GIFs of your favorite moments with a simple keyboard shortcut.
 - **Save to Your Computer**: Download those snazzy screenshots as PNGs or JPGs.
 - **Copy to Clipboard**: Paste those pics anywhere you want!
+- **Keyboard Shortcuts**:
-- **Keyboard Shortcuts**: Set up your own shortcut for lightning-fast captures.
+  - Set up your own shortcut for lightning-fast captures
+  - Press 'g' to start/stop recording a GIF
 - **Smart File Names**: No more guessing games!
-Your screenshots will have the video title and timestamp.
+Your screenshots and GIFs will have the video title and timestamp.
 - **Simple Setup:** Get snapping in seconds!
 - **Support for Embedded videos**: Works for both Youtube website and embedded videos

 ## Privacy Policy